 Registration with GDC is based on certain criteria.
 If you are included in one of the following applicant types, you can apply to join the register online.

-- an EU, EEA, or Swiss qualified dentist
+- An EU, EEA, or Swiss qualified dentist [ Might change after Dec 2020]

-If you are unclear on which registration type to apply for, you can go for answering the route to registration questionnaire, which will direct you to the correct application process.
+If you are unclear on which registration type to apply for, you can try the route to registration questionnaire, which will direct you to the correct application process.

 Only the following people are eligible to avail for full registration without the assessment of qualifications.